 Since inception, arrangements have been in place to ensure that those with responsibility for the Scheme receive appropriate training and access to information to carry out their significant responsibilities effectively.
-All Trustee Directors are conversant with all of the main Scheme documents including the Trust Deed and Rules and Statement of Investment Principles (SIP).
+All Trustee Directors are conversant with all of the main Scheme documents.
 As part of a Trustee Director's induction, they are provided with an introduction to each document so that they understand the part it plays in the running of the Scheme.
 Directors also have direct access to each of the Scheme's documents to be able to carry out their duties.
 An annual review of the Trustee's training policy and individual Trustee Directors' training needs is conducted in order to monitor compliance with the Pension Regulator's Trustee Knowledge and Understanding (TKU) Code of Practice.

 Under the Trustee's training policy, new Trustee Directors are required to complete the Pensions Regulator's e-learning Trustee Toolkit within six months of appointment.
 Trustee Directors are also encouraged to gain the Pensions Management Institute ('PMI') Award in Trusteeship qualification.
-With the exception of the most recent appointment (Robert Arnold), all of the current Trustee Directors have either completed the Trustee Toolkit or gained the PMI Award in Trusteeship or both.
+With the exception of the most recent appointments (Ian Waters and Lisa Leeds), all of the current Trustee Directors have either completed the Trustee Toolkit or gained the PMI Award in Trusteeship or both.
 Training sessions are held at most Board and sub-committee meetings during the year.
-This year the Trustee Directors have received training from various facilitators at Board meetings on areas such as Cyber Security, Balance of Powers, Actuarial Valuations, DC investment strategy, internal managed fund strategies and Fiduciary management.
+This year the Trustee Directors have received training from various facilitators at Board meetings on areas such as the new general code, ESG and private markets.
 The Trustee Directors also attend a number of externally arranged seminars and conferences on topical matters to help develop their knowledge and understanding to carry out their role.
 A full training log for each Director is held by the NR Pensions Management.

-Directors' Continuous Professional Development (CPD) hours in the year ending 31 December 2022 are set out below:
+Directors' Continuous Professional Development (CPD) hours in the year ending 31 December 2023 are set out below: